 Category Method of Allocation Salaries and Related Based on employee percentage of time spent related to each functional category.
 Direct Service Providers Allocated 100% to Program.
-Partner Grants and Awards Allocated 100% to Program.
-Supplies and Snacks Assigned directly to functional category at the time it is booked, if possible; if not, based on headcount.
-Transportation and Field Trips Assigned directly to functional category at the time it is booked.
+Partner Grants and Awards Allocated 100% to Program. • Assigned directly to functional category at the time it is booked, if possible; if not, based on headcount.
+Supplies and Snacks Assigned directly to functional category at the time it is booked.
 Trainings and Conferences Assigned directly to functional category at the time it is booked.
 Communications Printing costs are assigned directly to functional category at the time it is booked.
 All other costs in this category (phone, internet, postage, copier costs) are allocated based on headcount.
 Professional Fees Assigned directly to functional category at the time it is booked.
 Occupancy and Insurance Based on headcount associated with each functional category except for workers' compensation, which is allocated based on the same percentages determined for salaries.
 Contributed Services Allocated 100% to Management and General.
 Special Events Allocated 100% to Fundraising.
-Depreciation Building depreciation - based on estimated percentage of square footage associated with each • functional category; non-building depreciation - based on headcount per cost pool during the time in question.
+Depreciation Building depreciation - based on estimated percentage of square footage associated with each ' functional category; non-building depreciation - based on headcount per cost pool during the time in question.
 Miscellaneous Assigned directly to functional category at the time it is booked.
+Misocilaricous Assigned directly to functional category at the time it is booked.